Student Spotlight: Julyanna D’Avila

 “These were wonderful experiences, where I could improve my English, learn new skills and, most important, make new friends,” she said.
 “I suggest this for all international students.”

-While finishing at COD, D’Avila began taking classes at Dominican University, where she is also a dietetic intern.
-Once she completes her internship hours, she will sit for the registered dietician exam and then begin working, which she is eager to do.
+While finishing at COD, D’Avila began taking classes at Dominican University, where she was also a dietetic intern.
+She finished her education and became a registered dietitian.

 D’Avila highly recommends College of DuPage for many reasons – the professors, excellent facilities, safety and comfort of campus, and most importantly the quality of education.

 “I also suggest to the others international students to work as a volunteer.
 COD provides a list of institutions where you can find good opportunities to spend quality hours, creating a network, and also improving your English.
 If you're in doubt about your next classes, talk to your teachers too.
 They're helpful and they always advised and redirected me.”